ronen-agranat/f2f-server/README.md

 The lambda function which was created can be seen in the AWS Lambda console.

+The appropriate API and methods will appear in the AWS Gateway console.
+It appears as {proxy+} due to the configuration being used here.

 #### Set database environment variables

 * Navigate to AWS Lambda console